-TEC-Eurolab has undertaken a process of growth to bring together results and the development of a culture of continuous improvement.
-This has been possible thanks to the implementation of the Kaizen program, which began in late 2015 and is still underway.
+TEC Eurolab has embarked on a path of growth to combine its results with the development of a culture of continuous improvement.
+This has been possible thanks to the adhesion to the Kaizen program, which started at the end of 2015 and still in progress.

-The Kaizen method is developed with the aim of improving the company’s performance, to constantly create opportunities for the various work groups to compare and exchange ideas, to work in harmony.
-Taking part in this program leads to:
+The Kaizen program is developed with the aim of improving company performance, creating constant moments of comparison between the various work teams, working in synergy.
+Participating in this program means

-With the opening of the second manufacturing site in Via Grieco, workflows had to be reviewed and made leaner.
-The main aim of this operation was to define and organize the layout of each individual site, while involving the team in defining the final configuration.
+With the opening of the second production site in Via Grieco, it was necessary to review the workflows, making them more streamlined.
+The primary objective of this operation was to define and organize the layout of the individual sites, involving the team in defining the final configuration.

-The kaizen method and the culture of continuous improbe eng Improvement (extended version)
+The kaizen method and the culture of continuous improvement

 Following a significant increase in the manufacturing volumes of one of our customers in the